THE EMOTIONAL INTENSITY METER

 EFFECTIVE, HEALING and FEEL CLOSER

-DON: Overwhelm.
+Don: Overwhelm.

 The Emotional Intensity Meter by Don Elium, MA MFT